commaai/research/DriveSim.md

 ```bash
 ./server.py --batch 64
 ```
-For maximum performance we recommend using tmux. screen is not good.
+For maximum performance, we recommend using tmux.
+Screen is not good.
 3) Train auto encoder in the second terminal
 ```bash
 ./train_generative_model.py autoencoder --batch 64
 ```
 This will create two folders called `outputs/results_autoencoder` with model checkpoints and `outputs/samples_autoencoder` with samples from the generative model.
-In the sampled images odd columns are generated and even column images are target images.
+In the sampled images, odd columns are generated and even column images are target images.

-Once the autoencoder model is trained you can stop the previous server and start training the transition model
+Once the autoencoder model is trained, you can stop the previous server and start training the transition model

 4).
 Run server for transition model